 Vanilla extract- for extra flavor.

-Step 4: Heat canola oil in a dutch oven, saucepan, or frying pan and allow it to get to about 180c (350f).
-Scoop the apple batter with a ¼ measuring cup and fry in small batches for about 2 minutes on each side.
+Heat canola oil or vegetable oil in a dutch oven, saucepan, or frying pan and allow it to get to about 180c (350f).

 Make a simple glaze